 Cudworth.
 My second project takes up similar questions in the philosophy of Ralph Cudworth, perhaps the most philosophically sophisticated of the so-called “Cambridge Platonists”.
 Best-known for his magnum opus, The True Intellectual System of the Universe, Cudworth also left behind a series of five manuscripts containing his notes on a variety of topics in psychology, which he intended to turn into a treatise defending human freedom.
 The shortest of these manuscripts was published in 1838 as A Treatise of Freewill, but the rest remain unpublished.
 Cudworth argues that traditional accounts of the mind have failed to offer an adequate explanation of human freedom, a failure that he attributes in large part to the misguided distinction between understanding and will.
-Cudworth thus proposes to discard this distinction and, in its absence, to develop an entirely new psychological framework centered upon his own novel views about what he calls “consciousness” and “self-consciousness”, terms that Cudworth himself introduced into the English language.
+Cudworth thus proposes to discard this distinction and, in its absence, to develop an entirely new psychological framework centered upon his novel account of (self-)consciousness.
 He then uses this framework to offer a new account of human freedom and of the mind’s power of “freewill”, which consists roughly in its ability self-consciously to reflect upon its desires and deliberate about what is best.
 Along the way, he develops sophisticated (and often prescient) views on a number of other philosophical topics.
 In moral epistemology, for example, he argues for a position that in some ways anticipates 18th-century moral sense theory.
 He also distinguishes the self (or person) from the soul to which this self is related, in some ways anticipating Locke’s celebrated discussion of “personal identity” in Essay 2.27.